derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-12/06/2026 18:04:59 : 3 Database Admins walked into a NoSQL bar.
+13/06/2026 17:20:43 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-'Knock, knock.'
-'Who's there?' ... very long pause ...
-'Java.'
+If you put a million monkeys at a million keyboards, one of them will eventually write a Java program.
+The rest of them will write Perl.
 <!-- replace-with-joke ends -->